sueun-dev/cross-perp-basis-engine/README.md

 - Update rounding rules or rollback handling in `trade_operations.py` if exchange specs change.
 - Extend funding or spread filters in `opportunity_analysis.py`.
 - Change logging format/level directly in `app_logging.py`.
+- With the defaults, once contango compresses by roughly 1 percentage point (`TAKE_PROFIT_THRESHOLD = Decimal("0.01")`), the bot auto-closes the hedge to lock in about a 1% gain.

 ### Troubleshooting
 - **No trades opening:** Confirm `MAX_TOTAL_USD`, per-symbol limits, and funding favourability; INFO logs explain skip reasons.